-A key difference among Options 2-6 concerns the recipient of fishing privileges.
-Both RFAs and fishing cooperatives would require greater cooperation among members than PFQs, IFQs, or fish tag systems, which are assigned harvest privileges at the individual vessel or permit holder entity level.
+Fishing cooperatives would require greater cooperation among members than PFQs, IFQs, or fish tag programs, which all assign harvest privileges at the individual vessel or permit holder level.
 The selection of additional program features such as the transferability and durability of fishing privileges, will affect the flexibility afforded to program participants and should reflect the goals and objectives for the program.
+Regardless of the approach selected, timely reporting is a key element of allocation-based programs; as allocation is used, it must be subtracted from the annual allocation for the individual or group.
+When each individual or group has used all of its allocation, they must stop fishing or obtain more allocation (if allowed by the program).